Auction Frequently Asked Questions

 What is a Treasury securities auction?

-Treasury bills, notes, bonds, and Treasury Inflation-Protected Securities (TIPS) are sold at public auctions.
-In Treasury auctions, all successful bidders are awarded securities at the same price, which is the price that corresponds to the highest rate or yield of the competitive bids we accept.
+Treasury bills, notes, bonds, Floating Rate Notes (FRNs) and Treasury Inflation-Protected Securities (TIPS) are sold at public auctions.
+In Treasury auctions, all successful bidders are awarded securities at the same price, which is the price that corresponds to the highest rate, yield, or discount margin of the competitive bids we accept.
 You can find a complete explanation of the auction process in our Uniform Offering Circular, which is in the Code of Federal Regulations (CFR) at 31 CFR Part 356.

 How do I start?

 Individual Investors and various types of entities including trusts, estates, corporations, partnerships, etc.*: You may wish to establish a TreasuryDirect account.
-Upon establishing your account, you may purchase Treasury Bills, Notes, Bonds and Treasury Inflation-Protected Securities (TIPS).
+Upon establishing your account, you may purchase Treasury Bills, Notes, Bonds, FRNs, and Treasury Inflation-Protected Securities (TIPS).
 You can also purchase and hold savings bonds in this same account.

 *See Learn More about Entity Accounts for full information on the registration types.